 Your stacks come with default Logstash filters applied to them.
-These filters will parse through your incoming logs to extract the relevant information from them, transform them into a more structured and standardised form, and then send them to Elasticsearch.
-Kibana will then be able to provide a view of all logs inside Elasticsearch for a particular stack.
+These filters will parse through your incoming logs to extract the relevant information from them, transforming them into a more structured and standardised form, and then send them to OpenSearch.
+OpenSearch dashboards will then be able to provide a view of all logs inside OpenSearch for a particular stack.

 You can customise how logs are transformed by editing these filters using our Logstash filter editor, which can be found in Stack Settings > Logstash Filters.
 This lets you control how data is extracted and mapped to new fields, and much more.
 We recommend reading our articles on editing Logstash filters and removing fields from your logs if you want to learn more about this.

-- Check out our Kibana cheat-sheet to learn advanced searching techniques.
+Check out our cheat-sheet to learn advanced searching techniques.

-- Learn how you can export data from a Kibana search.
+Read our blog post on Learn how you can export data from a saved search.